JustinLingard/rlaqn/README.md

 The pre-calculated air quality statistics from the London Air API are comparable to those shown under the air quality objective values and capture rates on the Annual Air Quality Report for each air quality monitoring station in the LAQN, c.f., [Annual Air Quality Report for Westminster - Marylebone Road (01/01/2015 to 01/01/2016)](http://www.erg.kcl.ac.uk/weeklysitereport/asrstats.asp?site=MY1&startdate=1-Jan-2015).

-Site meta data, for closed and current air quality monitoring stations in the LAQN, can be obtained using the ```get_laqn_sites``` function, as decsribed below.
+Site meta data, for each past and current air quality monitoring station in the LAQN, can be obtained using the ```get_laqn_sites``` function, as decsribed below.

 ```r
 > get_laqn_aq_objectives <- function (theGroup = "London", metric = "Annual",